Rotation Push Up: How To Do, Benefits and Muscle Worked

 Rotation push-ups are a challenging and dynamic variation of the traditional push-up that work not only your chest, triceps, and shoulders, but also your core and obliques.

-In this blog post, we’ll take a detailed look at how to perform a push-up with rotation properly, variations of the exercise, and how to incorporate them into your workout routine.
+In this blog post, we’ll take a detailed look at how to perform a rotation push-up properly with rotation and exercise variations.

 What Is Rotation Push Up

-This added rotation engages more muscle groups, particularly the core and obliques, and adds an extra level of difficulty to the exercise.
+This added rotation engages more muscle groups, particularly the core and obliques.

 Whether you’re a beginner or an experienced exerciser, rotation push-ups are a great way to add variety and challenge to your upper body workout.